 In the morning we will drive 18 kilometers north to a village located around the Er Hai lake called Xizhou.
 We will first go to try a taste of the famous “Xizhou Baba” or Xizhou Pizza.
 There are salty and sweet pizzas topped with savory pork or filled with rose petal jam.
 You will have a chance to learn and make your own pizza.
-We will sit in a coffee shop nearby and enjoy these delicious pizza with a cup of Yunnan’s indigenous coffee or tea for breakfast.
+We will enjoy these delicious pizza for breakfast.

 Then we will visit a local home who is living in a well-preserved traditional Bai house with a history of nearly 100 years to see how “ru shan”, a local distinctive cheese that is produced in thin sheets is made.
 It is a local specialty which is eaten deep fried and garnished with sugar or sweet rose petal jam or placed into the local tea with nuts.
-You will practice to make your own cheese and take the cheese back to our cooking course later.
+You will practice to make your own cheese.

 On the way back to Dali old town, we will visit an old family workshop in the village of Zhoucheng to see how the locals make the renowned tie-dye fabric.
 Local Bai families have been creating this traditional handicraft for centuries, and we can learn the process behind this creative tradition.

 In the late morning we will go back to our cooking school to have our second cooking class: Home-style Dumplings.
 Dumplings are one of the major dishes eaten during the Chinese new year when families get together.
-We will make dumplings from scratch with different fillings including the fresh cheese filling we made earlier this morning for our noontime meal.
+We will make dumplings from scratch with different fillings for our noontime meal.
 We take you step-by-step through the process, from kneading the dough to making the accompanying dipping sauce.